Rim Campground

 Shaded site at Rim Campground

-Tall pines and site Loop road Picnic table and ring Forest floor and shade Evening light Trail nearby Rim country vibes Morning at camp Road out to the lakes Rim overlook nearby
+Tall pines and site Loop road Picnic table and ring Forest floor and shade Evening light Trail nearby Rim country forest view Morning at camp Road out to the lakes Rim overlook nearby

 Mogollon RimRim LakesDevelopedPine ShadeFamily